Loading Experience

 The Tech-Industrial Complex

 The algorithm is replacing your face.
 Voice clones are replacing your voice.
-Chatbots are replacing your mind.
+Deepfakes are replacing your body.

 Connection has become content.
 People perform their lives for strangers.